Abang Openg: Early career

 At the age of 19, in 1924, Abang Openg started his career in public service as a government clerk.
 He was later transferred to the Office of Native Affairs, a department responsible for the administration and welfare of indigenous communities.
 He subsequently received a promotion.

 In 1932, Abang Openg was appointed as a government officer in Sarikei.
 While working in there, he attended night classes at St. Anthony's School, taking Junior Cambridge lessons to further his education.

 By 1940, Abang Openg held the position of Native Officer, which included the powers of a Class III Magistrate with legal authority in local governance.
 In 1941, Charles Vyner Brooke appointed him as a member of the Council Negeri (State Council), the legislative body of Sarawak.
 He served in this role until 1963.

 Abang Openg chose to be loyal to the Brooke rule until the Japanese surrender in September 1945.
 When Vyner decided to cede Sarawak to Britain, Abang Openg and several other Brooke officials opposed the decision.

+Illness and death

+Abang Openg later developed serious health problems, including fatigue, difficulty breathing and weight loss.
+His condition subsequently deteriorated, limiting his activities and causing him to spend much of his time at the Astana.
+He received modern medical treatment and also sought traditional treatment.
+In early March 1969, a traditional medicine practitioner from Indonesia was brought to the Astana, but the treatment was unsuccessful.
+He was subsequently diagnosed with colon cancer.
+His condition became critical in late March 1969.
+On 27 March, Prime Minister Tunku Abdul Rahman visited him in Sarawak.
+Tunku stated that the visit was "not for politics nor to meddle in any affairs in Sarawak.
+I'm here to see my dear friend."
+On 28 March, Abang Openg died at 10:30 p.m at the Astana, aged 64.

+Following his death, his remains were prepared in accordance with Islamic funeral rites and customs.
+Funeral prayers were performed at the Astana before the coffin, draped in the Sarawak flag, was transported by a special ferry from the Astana jetty to Pangkalan Batu.
+The remains were then transported by gun carriage to the Sarawak State Mosque with police and military personnel accompanying the procession and members of the public lining the route.

+After the funeral prayer at the mosque, Abang Openg was buried in the cemetery adjacent to the mosque.
+The funeral was attended by members of his family, Sarawak and federal leaders, representatives of the Sabah government, senior government officials and members of the public.